 Sodium Bicarbonate Injection, USP is administered by the intravenous route.

-In infants (up to two years of age), intravenous administration at a dose not to exceed 8 mEq/kg/day is recommended.
-Slow administration rates and a solution diluted to 4.2% are recommended in neonates, to guard against the possibility of producing hypernatremia, decreasing cerebrospinal fluid pressure and inducing intracranial hemorrhage.
+In infants (up to two years of age), the 4.2% solution is recommended for intravenous administration at a dose not to exceed 8 mEq/kg/day.
+Slow administration rates at the 4.2% solution are recommended in neonates, to guard against the possibility of producing hypernatremia, decreasing cerebrospinal fluid pressure and inducing intracranial hemorrhage.